 Invited Session Chair - 2018 Gordon Research Conference on Membranes: Materials and Processes, August 12-17, 2018, New Hampshire, USA.

-Warden of Wilkinson Hall (leading a pastoral care team of three sub-wardens and six hall seniors, providing residential pastoral care to 150 undergraduate students).
+Past Warden of Wilkinson Hall (where I lead a pastoral care team of three sub-wardens and six hall seniors, providing residential pastoral care to 150 undergraduate students).

 Member of the EPSRC Early Career Forum for Manufacturing Research